logicaldk/logicaldk.github.io/_posts/2001-01-01-agile-from-the-trenches.markdown

 ---
 layout: post
-title:  "Learn the Java Programming Language!"
+title:  "Learn to be Agile!"
 ---

 The Agile Manifesto has been released and focus on software delivery as an intelligent process that favours people